mosesoluma/Deep-Q-Network-DQN-for-CartPole-Control/README.md

 Background & Motivation
 Classical Q-learning fails with neural network function approximators due to:

-Correlated samples — consecutive transitions are highly correlated, violating the i.i.d. assumption of gradient-based optimisers.
+Correlated samples,consecutive transitions are highly correlated, violating the i.i.d. assumption of gradient-based optimisers.
-Non-stationary targets — the Q-target shifts as the same network being updated also computes target values, causing divergence.
+Non-stationary targets, the Q-target shifts as the same network being updated also computes target values, causing divergence.

 DQN addresses both with: